Mortgage Preapprovals Vs. Prequalifications: Which Should You Get?

 As you prepare to apply for a mortgage, you’ll come across terms like “prequalification” and “preapproval.”
 It’s essential to understand what these terms mean – they’ll guide your home search and help you focus on homes you can afford.
 When the time comes, they can also help you decide how much to offer and show the seller that you’re a serious buyer.

 At the most basic level, prequalification and preapproval are types of mortgage approvals, and they refer to the steps a lender takes to verify that a client can afford a mortgage.
 In this article, we’ll review some common ways lenders use prequalification and preapproval.
 But first, a couple points to remember:

 - Every lender handles mortgage approvals differently.
 The steps and words involved change from lender to lender.
 Many lenders use prequalification and preapproval interchangeably although they’ve meant fundamentally different things traditionally.

-- No matter what type of mortgage approval you get, it's not a guarantee that you will close the loan.
+- No matter what type of mortgage approval you get, it's not a guarantee that you’ll close the loan.
 Prequalification or preapproval is a way for a lender to help you and a seller estimate what you can afford.
 After you find a house and make an offer, the home will still need to be appraised by a third party and inspected for potential repairs before you can close the loan and buy the home.

-We’ll also explain how Rocket Mortgage® by Quicken Loans® handles approvals so you can know what to expect when you apply.
+We’ll also explain how Rocket Mortgage® by Quicken Loans® handles approvals so you can know what to expect when you apply for a mortgage.

 What’s A Mortgage Prequalification?

 A prequalification generally means that a mortgage lender collects some basic financial information from you to estimate how much house you can afford.
 Getting confirmation from a lender that you prequalify for a home loan allows you to have a general idea of how much you’ll be approved for when it comes time for closing.